 Keeping waste out of the family business

 Seacourt Ltd, a family-owned printing company from the UK, won the EMAS award in the category Small and medium sized private organisations.
-In 2009 Seacourt became the first printing company in the world to bring zero waste to landfill, resulting in both a reduced environmental impact and in cost savings for the company.
+In 2009 Seacourt became one of the first printing companies in the world to bring zero waste to landfill, resulting in both a reduced environmental impact and in cost savings for the company.
 Everything Seacourt prints either ends up as a finished printed product with its clients or goes into one of the company’s many recycling streams.

 Despite having only 20 employees, Seacourt has invested extensively in the low carbon economy.
 The factory is powered by 100% renewable energy.
 The company has also developed a new printing process called LightTouch (waterless and LED printing) which allows them to eliminate water consumption and chemical use while printing.